 Equinox ‘Nine Lives’: write, design & film

 To create an engaging audiovisual exhibition for World Mental Health Day, combining stories about people’s life experiences and achievements, with their insights about mental ill health and recovery.
-This project was launched at City Hall by the Deputy Mayor of London.
+This project was launched by the Deputy Mayor of London at City Hall.

-- Worked with 9 Equinox service users & 4 Equinox services, to capture audio content.
+- Worked with 9 Equinox service users and 4 Equinox services, to capture audio content.
 Audio recording sessions took place in 3 recording studios in London.

 - Devised narrative structure for Equinox ‘Nine Lives’ – 3.5 hours of audio content reviewed and edited down to 13.5 minute piece, retaining authenticity of stories and depth of characters.